BradleyA/Linux-admin/github-repository-traffic/README.md

        cd Linux-admin/github-repository-traffic
        vi ./github.repository.list

 3) Run the following to setup the GitHub repository traffic.
-Change **BradleyA** below to your <GITHUB_OWNER> name.
+Change <GITHUB_OWNER> below to your <GITHUB_OWNER> name, which is the login name you use.
 This script creates directories and copies github-repository-traffic files into those directories (see ARCHITECTURE TREE).
 It reads github.repository.list file for your list of repositories that you want GitHub traffic.
 It creates a symbolic link from <GITHUB_OWNER>.<REPOSITORY> to the script ../owner.repository and prints the lines to add to crontab.
 You need to have permission to create /usr/local/data/github for short and long term storage.
 To use a different directory export DATA_GITHUB_DIR environment variable.

-       ./setup.github.repository.sh BradleyA
+       ./setup.github.repository.sh <GITHUB_OWNER>

 ### Output
 <img id="setup.github.repository.sh" src="../images/setup.github.repository.gif" >